sarahquigley/milk-mustache/README.md

 sudo npm install -g grunt-cli
 ```

-### Install SASS Ruby Gem
+### Install Project Specific Ruby Gems

-This gem is required for compilation of `.scss` and `.sass` files to `.css`.
-Before installing the gem, ensure Ruby and Ruby's Gem package manager are installed.
-Then, install the `sass` gem:
+These include `jekyll` and various `jekyll` plugins.
+Install with bundler:

 ```
-sudo gem install sass
+bundle install
 ```

-### Install Project Specific Dependencies
+### Install Project Specific Front-End Dependencies

-This project has two kinds of dependencies: tools and libraries.
+This project has two kinds of dependencies on the front-end: tools and libraries.

 Tools: